 When fear is far greater than our belief, we begin to lose sight of what is really big.

 All the soldiers were afraid of fighting the giant Goliath.

 What they can see was the bigness of this giant warrior.
 The courageous and brave soldiers were daily intimidated by his invitation for a fight every morning.

-But David, small as he was compares to Goliath did not lose his courage.
+But David, small as he was compared to Goliath did not lose his courage.

 He remembers the times that God was with him when he fought the wild animals while tending his sheep.

 He sees the bigness of his God rather than the bigness of Goliath.

 In our daily lives, we may be intimidated daily by the so many difficulties that come our way and test our faith.